jxxcarlson/meenylatex/README.md

 ```

+See the code in `./example`

+**NOTE:** (a) macro definitions can be either the empty
+string or a multiline string of definitions. (b)  With the
+transition to MathJax 3, macro definitions are not working.
+I will have a fix soon.

 For interactive editors and live rendering, you may want to use
 the functions in `MiniLaTeX.Edit`.
 For an example of how this is
 done, see the code in `./demo`